 Her maternal and paternal grandparents convened a meeting but could not agree on who was to have the child.
-While the maternal grandparents wanted the minor be handed to her father, LK's own parents asserted she should remain with the missionaries.
+While the maternal grandparents wanted the minor to be handed to her father, LK's own parents asserted she should remain with the missionaries.

-After the meeting, the girl remained with her father in Marsabit for few days after which the missionaries made a report to the county’s children services coordinator and the police, saying after the turn of events, it was unsafe for her to remain there.
+After the meeting, the girl remained with her father in Marsabit for a few days after which the missionaries made a report to the county’s children services coordinator and the police, saying after the turn of events, it was unsafe for her to remain there.
 They claimed she was still under threat of being killed as the community still believed she was a bad omen.